oktadev/okta-blog/_source/_posts/2022-02-01-spring-cloud-contract.md

 The next step is to create the consumer application.
 This will simulate a public-facing service to retrieve hats from the producer and serve them to the clients.
 The key point in this tutorial is to see how the stubs generated from the producer project can be imported into the consumer project and used to verify application behavior.

-Use the Spring Initializr to create the starter project by following [this link](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.6.2&packaging=jar&jvmVersion=11&groupId=com.example&artifactId=consumer&name=consumer&description=Producer%20project%20for%20Spring%20Boot%20Contract&packageName=com.example.consumer&dependencies=web,cloud-contract-stub-runner,lombok).
+Use the Spring Initializr to create the starter project by following [this link](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.6.3&packaging=jar&jvmVersion=11&groupId=com.example&artifactId=consumer&name=consumer&description=Producer%20project%20for%20Spring%20Boot%20Contract&packageName=com.example.consumer&dependencies=web,cloud-contract-stub-runner,lombok).

 The project is very similar to the producer project except that the included dependencies are different.
-Here you are including the **Spring Web MVC** and the **Contract Stub Runner** (in place of the **Contract Verifier**).
+Here you are including **Spring Web** and **Contract Stub Runner** (in place of the **Contract Verifier**).

 {% img blog/spring-cloud-contract/consumer-dependencies.png alt:"Consumer Dependencies" width:"600" %}{: .center-image }